 What you will study

-Our BSc Business Management and French will introduce you to core business principles and practice, as well as provide you with the opportunity to continuously improve and practice your language skills in a variety of settings.
+Our BSc (Hons) Business Management and French will introduce you to core business principles and practice and give you the opportunity to continuously improve and practice your language skills in a variety of settings.
 If you don’t have an A level or equivalent in French, you’ll have the opportunity to take French ab initio, as long as you can demonstrate language learning aptitude.

-Your French modules are almost all taught in French, preparing you for your third year on placement in a French-speaking country.
-This will give you a real insight into business practice in the relevant country, plus the opportunity to use and develop your language skills in a professional setting.
+The course includes a Professional Training placement abroad which will give you real insight into business practice in the relevant country, plus the opportunity to use and develop your language skills in a professional setting.